Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/render-graph-import-a-texture.md

 # Import a texture into the render graph system

-When you [create a render graph system texture](render-graph-create-a-texture.md) in a render pass, the render graph system handles the creation and disposal of the texture.
+When you [create a texture in the render graph system](render-graph-create-a-texture.md) in a render pass, the render graph system handles the creation and disposal of the texture.
 This process means the texture might not exist in the next frame, and other cameras might not be able to use it.

-To make sure a texture is available across frames and cameras, you can import it into the render graph system using the `ImportTexture` API.
+To make sure a texture is available across frames and cameras, import it into the render graph system using the `ImportTexture` API.

 You can import a texture if you use a texture created outside the render graph system.
 For example, you can create a render texture that points to a texture in your project, such as a [texture asset](https://docs.unity3d.com/Manual/ImportingTextures.html), and use it as the input to a render pass.